tsandras/ascension/tools/README.md

 - Each column represents an X coordinate (left to right)
 - Cell values are tile initials that must match tiles defined in `tiles.csv`
 - The grid size determines the map dimensions

+### Abilities
+- Define the 12 core abilities that characters can develop
+- Each ability has a base value, max value, and display order
+- Abilities are prerequisites for skills

+### Skills
+- Skills require specific abilities as prerequisites
+- The `ability_conditions` field contains JSON specifying required abilities and levels
+- Skills have costs, tags, cast conditions, and effects

 ### Example: Creating a Forest Map
 1. Add forest tiles to `tiles.csv`: